Skip to content

 Sources profile:This story draws on neutral-leaning sources

-NASA cancelled the first of three planned outbound trajectory correction burns on Day 3 because Orion's trajectory was already sufficiently precise; Programme Manager Howard Hu confirmed navigation performance was outstanding.
+NASA cancelled the first of 3 planned outbound trajectory correction burns on Day 3 because Orion's path was already precise enough not to need it.
+Programme Manager Howard Hu confirmed navigation performance had been outstanding since the translunar injection burn.

 Hansen spoke live from Orion at a CSA media call but neither Canadarm3 nor Gateway were mentioned by anyone.